-Within five business days after submission of the online application, the Levin College of Law will send two emails, one acknowledging receipt of the application and another including instructions on how to access ASO.
+Within five business days after submission of the online application, we will send you an email acknowledging receipt of your application and providing instructions to access the Online Status Checker.

 To ensure receipt of all notifications from UF Law, please contact firstname.lastname@example.org with any updates to your email or mailing addresses.

-Application Received: Your application was received and Admissions is currently verifying documents.
+Application Received; Processing File: Your application was received and Admissions is currently verifying documents.

-All Required Documents Received: All required documents have been received and your application will soon be reviewed.
+All Required Documents Received; Awaiting Review: All required documents have been received and your application will soon be reviewed.

 Under Initial Review by Committee: Your file is complete and the Admissions Committee is evaluating your application.

 Hold: The Admissions Committee has completed the initial review of your file; however, a decision has not yet been made.
 The Committee employs a comparative review process, and your file will continue to be evaluated as additional applications are received.
 If prior to receiving a final decision you have significant updates – such as a new transcript or LSAT score, updated resume, or letter(s) of recommendation – your file will be re-evaluated based on the new information.
 Please remember that updated transcripts must be submitted through LSAC, not directly to the law school.
 New LSAT scores will be automatically provided to UF Law by LSAC.
 You may forward other documents to firstname.lastname@example.org.